-From humble beginnings Strawberry Fair has grown to be the most popular free music and arts event in Cambridge.
-On the first Saturday of June for almost forty years, residents and visitors have gathered together on Midsummer Common to celebrate their vibrant and creative city.
+What is Strawberry FairFrom humble beginnings, Strawberry Fair has grown to be the most popular free, entirely volunteer run, one day music & arts event in Cambridge (and probably across Europe!), attracting over 40,000 visitors throughout the day.
+On the first Saturday of June and now in our 40th year, residents and visitors have gathered together on Midsummer Common to celebrate their vibrant and creative city.

-The Fair is run entirely by volunteers (affectionately known as Strawberry Fairies) who give their energy, imagination and vision to present to their friends and neighbours in Cambridge a great free day out.
+What puts the Fair at the heart of Cambridge?The Fair is run entirely by volunteers (affectionately known as Strawberry Fairies) who give their energy, imagination and vision to present to their friends and neighbours in Cambridge a great free day out.

-Strawberry Fair is a visual and musical extravaganza for all the family, a jamboree for people of all ages.
+Yes, but what IS Strawberry Fair?Strawberry Fair is a visual and musical extravaganza for all the family, a jamboree for people of all ages.

 The Fair has community stalls where you can find out what local people are doing to make Cambridge a happy and happening city.
 And if you want to get your wallets out, there's crafts to buy and lots and lots of food to satisfy all tastes and appetites.